Pvt. Edward Ericus Grogg Jr.

 father died in 1941.

-Edward received a leave home to say goodbye to is family.
+Edward received a leave home to say goodbye to is family and friends.
 He returned to Camp Polk and prepared for duty overseas.
+It was at this time that the battalion received tanks from the 753rd Tank Battalion to replace their M2A2 tanks.

 report on the